 In the absence of an emergency or an IEP or Section 504 plan, the School District does not provide physical examinations and screenings on school premises.
-In the event the School District does provide physical examinations and screenings, parents may see Page 24 to fill out the Physical Examinations and Screenings Opt-Out Form.
+In the event the School District does provide physical examinations and screenings, parents may opt-out their student from participation by sending the request, in writing, to their student's building principal, or by submitting the attached Physical Examinations and Screenings Opt-Out Form.